15 Epic Yosemite Wedding Venues and Ceremony Spots You’ll Love (2026)

 Requirements & guest limit: Permits are required, with a max guest limit of 50 people.
 It’s easy to get to, making it perfect for a fuss-free ceremony with jaw-dropping views.

-Why it’s special: Picture this: you and your love exchanging vows with the Merced River and Yosemite Falls in the background.
-Swinging Bridge is a vibe for couples who want a mix of water, meadow, and mountain views—all in one spot.
+Why it’s special: Located in Yosemite Valley, picture this: you and your love exchanging vows with the Merced River and Yosemite Falls in the background.
+Swinging Bridge is a vibe for couples who want a mix of water, meadow, and mountain views, all in one spot.

 Requirements & guest limit: Permits are required, and the guest limit is 20 people.
 This spot is ideal for a small, dreamy ceremony with quintessential Yosemite magic.

-Why it’s special: This riverside spot is pure serenity.
+Why it’s special: Located in Yosemite Valley, this riverside spot is pure serenity.
 With views of the Merced River and Yosemite’s iconic cliffs, Sentinel Beach gives off a peaceful, romantic vibe that’s perfect for an intimate ceremony.

 Requirements & guest limit: A permit is required, with a guest limit of 50 people.
 It’s a fantastic option if you’re looking for a laid-back, scenic location.